lmzuccarelli/rust-aichat-service/README.md

 A simple chat service with save, read and tool call features

+It also includes a simple speech-to-text interface for prompting

 ## Requirements

-This service uses cerebras (openai schema) as its base, it can be configured to use any openai schema enabled service, along with the relevant api token
+This service uses cerebras (openai schema) as its base as  well as deepgram for speech-to-text inference, it can be configured to use any openai schema enabled service, along with the relevant api token

 ## Usage